2010 Melbourne Storm season: Reserve grade

 For the first time in club history, a reserve grade team played as Melbourne Storm, with the club entering a team into the New South Wales Cup competition.

 Coached by former Canberra Raiders 2008 Toyota Cup winning coach, Tony Adam, Melbourne finished in seventh position on the ladder (out of 12 teams) qualifying for the finals series.
-They were eliminated by Balmain Ryde-Eastwood Tigers in the first week of the finals, defeated 48-18.
+They were eliminated by Balmain-Ryde Eastwood Tigers in the first week of the finals, defeated 48–18.

 This was the only season that Melbourne fielded a reserve grade team under their own brand.

+NRL Under 20s

+In the third season of the NRL's National Youth Championship, Dean Pay replaced Brad Arthur as coach, with Melbourne finishing the regular season in 13th place on the ladder.